hms-dbmi/cscb-template/_tutorial/01_tutorial.md

     __Tutorial Data Set:__ upload the `input.fastq` and `nanog.fastq` data files
     </div>
 7. Click *__Start upload__* to begin uploading all selected data files
-8. After all data files have uploaded, click *__Check Data Files__* to confirm all files are now on the Refinery server
+8. After all data files have uploaded, click *__Check Data Files__* to confirm all files are now on the server
 9. Click *__Submit__* to upload the new data set (metadata + data files)

 ![UploadDataSet](screenshots/UploadDataSet_skitch.png)